What is intracerebral hemorrhage?

-Stroke-like symptoms usually appear suddenly during ICH, causing symptoms that include headache, weakness, confusion, and paralysis, particularly on one side of the body.
+Symptoms usually appear suddenly during ICH.
+They include headache, weakness, confusion, and paralysis, particularly on one side of the body.
 The buildup of blood puts pressure on the brain and interferes with its oxygen supply.
 This can quickly cause brain and nerve damage.

 This is a medical emergency requiring immediate treatment.
-ICH is not as common as ischemic stroke (when a blood vessel is blocked by a clot), but is more serious.
+ICH is not as common as ischemic stroke (when a blood vessel is blocked by a clot), but it’s more serious.